cortext/patstat/parsed addresses/README.md

 ```
 ## Extracting and exporting the data

 In the table tls206_person exist 36 million of applicants without location, but barely less than 10% of those have any information of the address in the person_name field.
-Therefore, was wrote a script to catch those records from the person_name field where the value possibly contains an address.
+Therefore, a script was written to catch those records from the person_name field where the value possibly contains an address.

 ```sql
 CREATE TABLE patstatAvr2017_NewAddress